vmueller13/Nonprofit-Application-Success-Selection-Tool/README.md

 ------

 The biggest challenge I faced in this project was to optimize the data for more than 75% accuracy.
-I ran ten optimization tests where I changed the coumns that were dropped, increased and decreased the number of epochs and added a third hidden layer.
+I ran six optimization tests where I changed the coumns that were dropped, increased and decreased the number of epochs and added a third hidden layer.
 None of these tests were successful.